-On average, the menopausal transition lasts 7 years.
-But it can last up to 14.
+On average, the menopausal transition lasts 7 years, but it can last up to 14.

-Removal of the ovaries or uterus can trigger menopause.
+Removal of the ovaries or uterus can also trigger menopause.
 However, most cases of menopause occur with little warning.

 The Basics of Hormone Replacement Therapy

-Hormone injections are available.
+Hormone injections are also available.
 Doctors combine estrogen powder with sterile water and inject the mixture into a muscle.
 Most injection plans involve weekly injections, but plans differ depending on a patient’s needs.